NiklausHofer/suniversal/README.md

 ## Hardware

 I finally settled for the *Arduino Pro Micro*.
 The *Micro* may also work, but I haven't tested that.
 Whichever board you choose, make sure it's 5V, since the RS232 signals from the keyboard are 5V TTL levels!
 Shortly after starting this project, I also got my hands on a *Type 5* in addition to the *Type 5c* I already had.
-For both, I decided to put the *Arduino* into the keyboard case (had to open it for cleaning anyway).
+For both, I decided to put the *Arduino* into the keyboard case (had to open them for cleaning anyway).
 The hardware is different for both, so here's how I went about it.

 ### *Type 5c*
 The original cable can be unplugged from the keyboard's PCB, so it's easy to revert the modification should I ever desire to do so.
 The only thing to fabricate was a very simple harness to connect the *Arduino* with the PCB: